Cape Spartel

-Etymology

-According to Mohamed Chafik, the name of this location is derived from Latin spartium, which is the name of a plant genus (Spanish broom).
+Cape Spartel (رأس سبارطيل; Cap Spartel; Cabo Espartel) is a promontory in Morocco about 1000 ft above sea level at the entrance to the Strait of Gibraltar, 12 km west of Tangier.
+It is the northwesternmost point of the African continent.
+Below the cape are the Caves of Hercules.
+The Cape Spartel Lighthouse is located at the cape of the same name, approximately 14 kilometers west of Tangier.
+This site marks the point where the Mediterranean and Atlantic waters meet.
+It is one of the largest lighthouses in Africa, marking the southern entrance to the Strait of Gibraltar on the Atlantic side.
+Under international law, the longitude of the Cape Spartel Lighthouse (5° 55' W) is recognized as the western limit of the Mediterranean Sea.
+It was kept in operation during the colonial period by a consortium of Western powers.
+It is currently one of the most famous tourist attractions in northern Morocco.

 Description

-Cape Spartel is frequently but incorrectly referred to as the northernmost point of Africa, which is instead Ras ben Sakka, Tunisia.
-It is the most North Western point of mainland Africa.
-The cape rises to a height of 326 m. at the top of Jebel Quebir where there is a tower.
-There is another tower nearer to the end of the cape which serves as a lighthouse.
+Cape Spartel is frequently but incorrectly referred to as the northernmost point of Africa, which is instead Ras ben Sakka, Tunisia; it is the most northwestern point.
+The cape rises to a height of 326 m at the top of Jebel Quebir, where a lighthouse built by Sultan Muhammad IV in 1864 is situated at the end of a cliff.

 Below the cape are the Caves of Hercules.
 These are open to the public and they are accessible from Robinson Plage.
 The caves have shown evidence of Neolithic occupation.
 Before they were a tourist attraction they were brothels.
-Historically the rock was mined and this is one important cause of the caves creation.
+Historically the rock was mined and this is one important cause of the caves' creation.

 Near Cape Spartel is Spartel Bank, a sunken island hypothesized by some as the location of the legendary island of Atlantis.

+Renovation of the whole Cape Spartel site was started in 2020 and completed in 2021.
+It is now open to the public and includes a maritime museum, restaurant, botanical garden and an event space.
+Visitors can also access the top of the lighthouse to enjoy the stunning view of the strait of Gibraltar.
 Cape Spartel is accessible from the National Road S701.